 Yesterday was Patch Tuesday, which makes today Exploit Wednesday—the day we publish our latest Vuln of the Month blog.
-This is the third in our new blog series spotlighting a named CVE that may not already be on your radar screen, but probably should be.
+In this month’s blog we spotlight CVE-2021-21972, a named CVE that may not already be on your radar screen, but probably should be.

 This month’s vuln: CVE-2021-21972

 April’s Vuln of the Month is CVE-2021-21972, which addresses a remote code execution vulnerability in a plugin of the vSphere HTML5 Client for vCenter Server.
 As of this writing, CVE-2021-21972 has a Kenna Risk Score of 92, making it the highest-risk vulnerability covered in this series so far.

 Our research shows that CVE-2021-24094 meets many of the criteria we look for to be widely exploited, including: